The History of Wristwatches

 The beginnings of watch production

-In the 16th century, a renowned watchmaking craft gradually emerged in Central and Western Europe.
-Its centers were Augsburg and Nuremberg, Switzerland, Geneva, England, London in Germany.
+In the 16th century, a renowned watchmaking craft emerged in Central and Western Europe.
+Its centers were Augsburg and Nuremberg, Switzerland, Geneva, England, and London in Germany.
 However, the Thirty Years' War caused Germany to fall considerably behind.
 Switzerland and England then took the lead in nascent watchmaking production.

 Portable clocks